james-bostock-cx/dast_test_site/README.md

 To use the driver script, you need to set the `API_KEY` environment to your Checkmarx One API key.

-The driver script has two mandatory arguments: the base URL of the Checkmarx One tenant, which is specified using the `--base-url` command line flag, and the Checkmarx One environment id, which is specified using the `--environment-id` command line flag.
+The driver script has three mandatory arguments: the base URL of the Checkmarx One tenant, which is specified using the `--base-url` command line flag;
+the Checkmarx One environment id, which is specified using the `--environment-id` command line flag; and the location of the configuration file, which is specified using the `--config` command line flag.
+Note that the driver script mounts the current directory on the `/demo` mountpoint so the configuration file should be prefixed with `/demo/`.

 For example:
 ```
-./run_dast_scan.sh --base-url https://anz.ast.checkmarx.net --environment-id f0812034-502f-4431-b758-a3ee5c395ac1
+./run_dast_scan.sh --base-url https://anz.ast.checkmarx.net --environment-id f0812034-502f-4431-b758-a3ee5c395ac1 --config /demo/dast_test_site.yaml
 ```

 Other arguments that the DAST CLI accepts can also be passed to the driver script.
 For example:
 ```
-./run_dast_scan.sh --base-url https://anz.ast.checkmarx.net --environment-id f0812034-502f-4431-b758-a3ee5c395ac1 --log-level debug
+./run_dast_scan.sh --base-url https://anz.ast.checkmarx.net --environment-id f0812034-502f-4431-b758-a3ee5c395ac1 --config /demo/dast_test_site.yaml --log-level debug
 ```